The characters space, tab, newline, and return are called

 lexical symbols, such as integers, identifiers, or keywords.
 For example

-between the two identifiers Th
+or between the two identifiers Th and ondor.
+Whitespace may occur

 between any two symbols, but not within a symbol.
 Two or more adjacent